The Munich Marauders

 Welcome fellow muggle!

 We are the Munich local chapter of the Harry Potter and the Sacred Text Podcast.
-We meet regularily to treat the Harry Potter books as sacred, to build a community of love, respect and thoughtfulness.
+We meet regularly to treat the Harry Potter books as sacred, and to build a community of love, respect and thoughtfulness.
 We support trans-liberation and oppose J.K.
-Rowlings hateful rethoric on the issue.
-We are not a cult, but of course that is what a cult would say, isn’t it?
+Rowling’s hateful rhetoric on the issue.
+We are not a cult, but of course, that is what a cult would say, isn’t it?

 Gallery-style group picture of some of our members

-Meeting Agenda: Due to the pandemic – and for reasons of flexibility – we are currently meeting digitally via Zoom, reach out to us if you want to join a meeting.
-We start each session by solemly swearing we are up to no good and by – anyone who feels comfortable doing so – sharing a personal thorn and rose from since the previous meeting.
-Before entering the theme discussions, one of the participants does a thirty-second-recap of the current chapter.
-After the person moderating the day’s meeting guides us through the theme discussion, we finish it off with a sacred practice, followed by each of the participants blessing a character from the chapter.
-After a short miscellaneous section which mostly focusses on group-organisation, we officially finish the meeting with mischief managed, before we let the session derail into our many – optional – muggle studies tangents.
+Meeting Agenda: We are currently meeting digitally via Zoom, reach out to us if you want to join a meeting.
+We start each session by solemnly swearing we are up to no good and by – anyone who feels comfortable doing so – sharing a personal thorn and rose from since the previous meeting.
+Before entering the theme discussions, one of the participants does a thirty-second recap of the current chapter.
+After the person moderating the day’s meeting guides us through the theme discussion, we continue with a sacred practice, followed by each of the participants blessing a character from the chapter.
+In our critical reading Havruta segment we take a step back from Sacred Reading to discuss (our issues with) the text as a piece of contemporary literary fiction, and how its perspectives on social and political issues impact us as readers.
+After a short miscellaneous section which mostly focuses on group organisation, we officially finish the meeting with mischief managed, before we let the session derail into our many – optional – muggle studies tangents.
 While most of our members do speak German, the discussions are held in English, just like the original texts and the podcast.
-We are currently trialing a segment called critical-reading Havruta, during which we take a step back from Sacred Reading to discuss (issues with) the text as a piece of contemporary literary fiction.

 Our favorite sacred practices: